WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 >
 > My first custom detection identified the HTTP POST behavior.
 It worked, but testing it against the control showed that it was too broad because both samples triggered it.
 >
+> I also encountered a rule deployment issue.
+The rule syntax validated successfully, but the rule had been placed outside Suricata's active default rule path.
+I verified the active configuration, corrected the rule location, reloaded the rules, and validated the detection again.
+>
 > I then built a second lab validation rule around the known marker.
-The clean control remained silent while the modified carrier generated the expected alert.
+The clean control remained intentionally silent while the modified carrier generated the expected alert.
 >
 > The main lesson was not that I had built a universal steganography detector, because I had not.
-The value was working through the full process from hypothesis and baseline to ground truth, telemetry analysis, detection development, negative testing, tuning, and evidence backed conclusions.
+The value was working through the full process from hypothesis and baseline to ground truth, telemetry analysis, detection development, troubleshooting, negative testing, tuning, and evidence backed conclusions.

 ---